 If you are traveling, search for the COVID information for the state or country you will be visiting.

 I do not feel sick; do I still need to wear a face covering in public?

 Even people who have no symptoms whatsoever may be infected with the virus and capable of transmitting the virus to others when interacting in close proximity—for example, speaking, coughing, or sneezing.
-Wearing cloth face coverings may help to minimize transmission while around others outside of your household.
-This recommendation aligns with current national guidance.
+The CDC has information for people who are up-to-date on their COVID vaccine.
+CDC recommends masking when indoors where spaces are small, crowded or with poor ventilation.
+Face coverings minimize transmission while around others who are vulnerable to severe COVID-19 illness.
 Masks are not recommended for children under two years of age.

 What is the difference between Quarantine and Isolation?

 For current recommendations from CDC for quarantine and isolation click HERE.